pulp-platform/pulp-dronet/dataset_collection_framework/README.md

 #### Dataset viewer

-After creating the `labeled_images.csv` we can use the dataset visualizer to scroll through the images and see the state associated with it:
+After creating the `labeled_images.csv` we can use the `pulp-dronet/dataset_visualizer` to inspect both the images and labels.

+We also provide inside this repo a lightweight opencv viewer

 ~~~~
 cd /dataset_collector_framework/dataset_collector/dataset_tools/